Pellet stoves are the cleanest solid fuel, residential heating appliance. (US Department of Energy)

 |Dimensions (WxDxH in inches):||25 x 34 x 26 inches|

 US Stove was one of the first companies to develop pellet stoves.
 Their classic model – the one which now has that ‘old-school pellet stove’ – status is the 5500M King.
-In essence, the US Stove 5500M King has all basic specs you would expect of a pellet stove with the old-school design to boot.
-However, truth be told, specs-wise the 5500M King model already is lagging behind the most modern models.
+In essence, the US Stove 5500M King has all the basic specs you would expect of a pellet stove with the old-school design to boot.
+However, truth be told, specs-wise, the 5500M King model is already lagging behind the most modern models.

 Here’s how old-school this stove is: It’s not called a ‘pellet stove’, it’s called ‘pellet burner with igniter’.
 This is how the early pellet stoves were called.

 It can pump out a solid 48,000 BTU of heating power every hour.
 You have 5 different settings to optimize the pellet-burning with (for comparison, the best pellet stoves by US Stove have 6).